openreplay/documentation/content/deployment/deploy-gcp.md

 metaDescription: "Step-by-step guide for deploying OpenReplay on Google Cloud."
 ---

 OpenReplay stack can be installed on a single machine and Google Cloud is an ideal candidate.

-Here's how to do it.
+Watch [this YouTube video](https://youtu.be/t31fj-0t3Dw) to understand how to quickly deploy OpenReplay to GCP, or continue reading for more details.

 ## Launch a VM